 The College has made a commitment to recycle as much waste as possible.
 Cambridge City operates co-mingled recycling and all the below can go together into recycling boxes in gyps or, for hostels, blue wheelie bins.
-We hope during 2023/24 to evolve collection systems further so please watch for local notices.

-An easy guide of what to recycle, is as follows:
+An easy guide of what to recycle, is given on noticeboards in each gyp room and/or staircase.